MahmutYaman/FluentFramework/README.md

+It is a framework for nHibernate which uses FluentFramework.

  1. Create a class implements from `IConnectionDescriptive` for return connection string and provider.
  2. Create entities as inherits from `Entity<YourConnectionDescriptive>`